 What Should I Do If I am in a Crash Caused by a Drunk Driver?

-Every serious car accident is a tragedy, but an accident caused by a driver that is driving under the influence (DUI) can be devastating.
-Data from the National Highway Traffic Safety Administration shows that across the nation, 29 people were killed every single day in 2016 due to crashes involving alcohol, and DUI accidents injure many South Carolina residents every year, as well.
+Every serious car accident has the potential to cause harm, but a collision caused by someone that is driving under the influence (DUI) can be truly devastating.
+Data from the National Highway Traffic Safety Administration shows that across the nation, on average, 29 people were killed each day in 2016 due to crashes involving alcohol.
+DUI accidents also result in countless injuries and financial loss in South Carolina

 DUI Signs to Look for After a Crash

 While you wait for the authorities to arrive, keep your eyes open.
-You can even use your smartphone to take pictures or video of the scene, but only if it is safe for you to do so—and never approach an obviously intoxicated driver.
+You can even use your smartphone to take pictures or video of the scene, but only if it is safe for you to do so—and rarely approach an obviously intoxicated driver.
 If you see any open alcohol containers or drug paraphernalia, report it to the police.
-Report the use of mouthwash, breath spray, or eye drops immediately after the accident, as well, as the driver could be attempting to conceal intoxication.
+Report the use of mouthwash, breath spray, or eye drops immediately after the accident as well since the driver could be attempting to conceal intoxication.
 Another common tactic is for a drunk driver to switch seats with someone else in the car.
 If you notice a seat swap, tell the police what you saw, as it could lead to serious charges.

 Learn More and Get Legal Help After an Accident